It might come as a surprise to most guys, but there is a proper way to be combing your beard each day.

 Instead, slowly and gently come through the snag.
 Usually, those snags are just a few hairs crossed one over the other.

-Beard oil is a great way to deal with snags, and when used in combination with beard comb, it can help easier comb sliding through your beard.
+Beard oil is a great way to deal with snags, and when used in combination with a comb, it can help easier comb sliding through your beard.

 Once the entire beard has been brushed upwards, now begin combing the beard down so that you can style it in the manner you like.